seinecle/blog/_posts/2021-11-11-best-worst-scaling-online-free-application.md

 - following the best academic standards (eg, in the design of the blocks of choice)

 ## Design of the BWS task: special attention to make it engaging to human annotators
-My feeling is that the specific type of input used in a BWS task has an impact on the quality of the responses and on the engagement of the human annotators recruited on BWS tasks.
-The radio buttons or check boxes that are often used in studies just feel not "cognitively aligned" with the task.
+My feeling is that the type of user interface used in a BWS task has an impact on the quality of the responses and on the engagement of the human annotators recruited for the task.
+The radio buttons or check boxes that are often used in BWS studies (see the screenshot above) just feel not "cognitively aligned" with the task.

 Alternatively, I propose to design a __user interface for BWS that allows the user to drag-and-drop the items in a block of items under review__.
 The user would drag the best option to the top of the list, and drag the worst option to the bottom of the list, like so: